 PVST Partial Valve Stroke Test - It is assumed that Partial Valve Stroke also has an impact on the Safe Failure Fraction.

 Testing, when performed, is automatically performed at least an order of magnitude more frequently than the proof test; therefore, the test can be assumed an automatic diagnostic.
-Because of the automatic diagnostic assumption, the Partial Valve Stroke Testing externally by another device without manual intervention.
+Because of the automatic diagnostic assumption, the Partial Valve Stroke Testing element.